PranavDalvi9/Facial-Expression/README.md

 # Facial-Expression

-### I have design an Facial Expression Application via which a user can determine the expression based on various parameters such as
+### I have design an Facial Expression Application via which a user can determine the expression based on various parameters such as happy,angry,sad etc.

 # Features:-